Residual Finiteness Growth in Virtually Nilpotent Groups: Residual finiteness growth of nilpotent Lie rings

-In this subsection, we will proof the following result, which is the second point of Proposition \ref{prop_corr_ideal_normal}: \begin{prop} Let $G\leq (\mathfrak{u}^0(n, \Q), \ast)$ be an LR-group with underlying Lie ring structure $L$.
-There exist constants $M_2 >0$ such that if $N \lhd_f G$, then there exists an ideal $I \subset N$ of $L$ such that $[L:I] \leq M_2[G:N]$. \end{prop} The proof of this result is essentially analogous to the proof of Proposition \ref{prop_ideal_to_normal}.
-However, some arguments are more involved, since the group commutator is not `linear' as is the case for the Lie bracket.
-Again, the set $N_L$ constructed from $N$ will satisfy the desired properties. \begin{df} Let $X \subset G$ be a finite subset, then the basic commutators $\kappa$ of length $1$ in $X$ are exactly the elements of $X$.
+In this subsection, we will prove the analog of Proposition \ref{prop_ideal_to_normal}, given below in Proposition \ref{prop_normal_to_ideal}.
+This result will be used in the proofs of Theorems \ref{thm_from_I_to_LR} and \ref{thm_intro_RFG_RFL} below. \begin{prop} Let $G\leq (\mathfrak{u}^0(n, \Q), \ast)$ be an LR-group with underlying Lie ring structure $L$.
+There exist constants $M_2 >0$ such that if $N \lhd_f G$, then there exists an ideal $I \subset N$ of $L$ such that $[L:I] \leq M_2[G:N]$.
+Furthermore, if $H \leq \Aut(G^\Q)$ and $G$ and $N$ are $H$-invariant, then $I$ can be chosen $H$-invariant. \end{prop} The proof of this result is essentially analogous to the proof of Proposition \ref{prop_ideal_to_normal}.
+However, some arguments are more involved, since the group commutator is not `linear' as is the case for the Lie bracket. \begin{df} Let $X \subset G$ be a finite subset, then the basic commutators $\kappa$ of length $1$ in $X$ are exactly the elements of $X$.
 Inductively, the basic commutators $\kappa$ of length $l$ in $X$ are of the form $\kappa = [\kappa_1, \kappa_2]_G$ where $\kappa_1$ and $\kappa_2$ are basic commutators of length $l_1$ and $l_2$ with $l = l_1 + l_2$. \end{df} \begin{nota} Let $G\leq (\mathfrak{u}^0(n, \Q), \ast)$ be an LR-group with underlying Lie ring structure $L$.
 The inverse Baker-Campbell-Hausdorff formulas for nilpotent groups (see \cite[Lemma 10.7]{Khukhro}) dictate that there exist numbers $N_1, N_2 \in \N$ such that

 and